Using Classworks Data to Create IEP Goals

 Classworks individual learning paths have an extremely positive impact helping students catch up to their peers!
 Important things to consider when using Classworks in high school: Usage must be extremely purposeful.
 Dedicated time in the busy high ...

-• Using Classworks in a Kindergarten Classroom Best Practices
+• Best Practices: Using Classworks in a Kindergarten Classroom

 Classworks is a valuable tool for kindergarteners as they develop a relationship with technology that will be foundational for the rest of their lives.
 Using Classworks in the kindergarten classroom enhances students’ comfort level with computers and ...